danhaywood/danhaywood.github.io/_posts/2009-09-09-ducktyping-in-java-and-the-ubiquitous-language.md

 Actually, I'm not sure that it's very cool at all.

 Let's think about the ubiquitous language of this little example.
-Okay, so we've made it possible to pass arbitrary objects to DuckUser, and if that object quacks like a duck and floats like a duck then the DuckUser will be able to use it as an (I)Duck.
-However, the concept of duckiness is now hidden within DuckUser.
+Okay, so we've made it possible to pass arbitrary objects to `DuckUser`, and if that object quacks like a duck and floats like a duck then the `DuckUser` will be able to use it as an (I)Duck.
+However, the concept of duckiness is now hidden within `DuckUser`.
 Does this represent good encapsulation?
-No, I think it means that in the ubiquitous langauge is missing a concept, we haven't surfaced the concept of duckiness, and so we can't talk about ducks.
+No, I think it means that our ubiquitous langauge is missing a concept, we haven't surfaced the concept of duckiness, and so we can't talk about ducks.

 So, hey, make the object implement the interface.
 We're not violating the DRY principle when we implement an interface; we're expressing syntactically that we intend to comply with the semantics of the concept represented by an interface (as opposed to just accidentally having some methods that are the same signature).

 Interfaces are a key part of defining the ubiquitous language.
 Very often we start off defining the obvious, concrete classes.
 Only later on, with deeper understanding, do the roles that objects play to each other start to appear ... it's these roles that define the [conceptual contours](http://domaindrivendesign.org/node/97) of the model.

-So, yes, the above DuckTyping utility was fun to write (and you can pull it down from [Sourceforge](https://miscobjects.svn.sourceforge.net/svnroot/miscobjects/trunk/quack) if you want).
+So, yes, the above `DuckTyping` utility was fun to write.
 But I don't think I'll be using it in my domain models.